kamalu-chioma/kamalu-chioma/README.md

 - 👇 Scroll down to see my pinned projects.

 - 🙃 I like to play around with Python.
-I'm not limited to DS related programming.

 - ⚡ Fun fact: I love to create vector illustratons and  Graphic designs.
 </blockquote>